mkretchman/Raindrops/README.md

 **Raindrops Game**

 In this game there will be multiple raindrops that fall from the sky.
 Your goal is to catch them with the catcher object that is controlled by your mouse.
-Act quickly, because you are only allowed to miss three drops before you lose!
+Act quickly, because once you miss moer than three drops you lose!

-As you catch the rain, your catch count increases.
+As you catch the rain, your caught count increases.

-As you miss the rain, your miss count increases.
+As you miss the rain, your missed count increases.

 Your score is the amount of raindrops you catch minus the ones you miss.